sebastian-williams/portfolio/README.md

-# Data Analyst and Database Manager
+# Data Analyst and Research Assistant

 ## Education
 Bachelor of Arts in Linguistics, Princeton University, 2023